 - Call 911

-- Note the other driver’s insurance information, license plate number,
+- Note the other driver’s insurance information, license plate number, and car model

-- Take photos of the vehicles involved, the accident scene, and any injuries
+- Take photos of the vehicles involved, the accident scene, and any injuries you sustained

 - Write down witness names and information